NillionNetwork/nada-numpy/examples/matrix_multiplication/README.md

    nada build
    ```

-2. Next, ensure that the program functions correctly by testing it with:
+2. (Optional) Next, ensure that the program functions correctly by testing it with:
    ```
    nada test
    ```

+3. Finally, we can call our Nada program via the Nillion python client by running: `python3 main.py`

 Upon inspecting the `tests/matrix-multiplication.yml` file, you'll observe that the inputs consist of two matrices with dimensions (3 x 3):